Rusty507/Cybersecurity-portfolio/01-wireshark-basics/README.md

 What I observed
 - ARP requests are broadcast to all devices on the local network
+- The ARP request originated from the local IP address 10.0.2.15, which is assigned to a virtual machine.
 - ARP replies provide the MAC address for a specific IP

 What I learned